arnolanglade/arnolanglade.github.io/blog/_posts/2021-02-25-command-handler-patterns.md

 }
 ```

-**Tip:** To simplify this controller you can use a command bus like message bus for instance.
+**Tip:** To simplify this controller you can use a command bus like [Symfony Messenger](https://symfony.com/doc/current/components/messenger.html) for instance.
 It will be in charge of finding the right handler for a given command.
 If the command bus is built with middleware you can add a middleware to make sure that all commands will be valid before being given to a handler.
+By the way, I wrote a dedicated [blog post](/command-bus-design-pattern.html) to explain how this pattern works.

 ```php
 public function __invoke(Request $request): Response